cdzombak/humidity-reminder/README.md

 ## What It Does

 `humidity-reminder` watches the National Weather Service (weather.gov) forecast for your location, calculates the recommended indoor relative humidity for the coming week, and emails you via Mailgun whenever that recommendation changes.
-It keeps a tiny JSON state file so you only get notified when there's something new to do (for example, when the median overnight low drops and you should lower your humidifier setting).
+It keeps a tiny JSON state file so you only get notified when there's something new to do (for example, when the minimum overnight low drops and you should lower your humidifier setting).

 ## Installation & Setup